The Best Online Bachelor’s in Project Management Programs

-After earning an online bachelor’s in project management degree, graduates launch careers in a variety of industries.
-According to the Project Management Institute, the median salary for U.S. project management professionals in 2015 was $108,200.
+After earning an online bachelor's in project management degree, graduates can launch a career in a number of industries.
+According to the Project Management Institute, the median salary for U.S. project management professionals in 2015 was $115,761.

 Project management degrees prepare graduates for roles in diverse workplaces.
 Project management professionals have plenty of opportunities for advancement and increased earning potential.